Lunar PNT using GPS Sidelobe Signals

 With Sriramya Bhamidipati, Tara Mina, Prof.Gao (Stanford University)

-There is growing interest in exploiting terrestrial GNSS signals for lunar PNT with the goal of enabling real-time, autonomous navigation in cislunar space and reducing reliance on Earth-based tracking.
-In February 2025, NASA and the Italian Space Agency’s Lunar GNSS Receiver Experiment (LuGRE) successfully demonstrated the acquisition of GPS and Galileo signals in lunar orbit.
-Yet achieving meter-level accuracy required for LunaNet remains challenging due to low signal power, unmodeled ionospheric and plasmaspheric delays, and poor satellite geometry.
-To address these challenges, I have proposed a suite of new algorithms tailored for lunar ODTS.
+There is growing interest in leveraging terrestrial GNSS signals for lunar PNT to enable autonomous navigation in cislunar space and reduce reliance on Earth-based tracking.
+In February 2025, the Lunar GNSS Receiver Experiment (LuGRE) demonstrated the acquisition of GPS and Galileo signals in lunar orbit.
+However, achieving the meter-level accuracy required for Lunar Augmented Navigation Services (LANS) remains challenging due to unmodeled ionospheric and plasmaspheric delays, relativisitc effects, weak signal power, and poor satellite geometry.
+I have developed a suite of new algorithms to address these challenges.

 Ionospheric and Plasmaspheric Delay Characterization and Mitigation: